vivid-planet/comet-starter/create-app/README.md

     node ./bin/index.js
     ```

-Testing a close to production usage of the tool can be done by calling `npm link` in the create-app/ directory.
+Testing a close to production usage of the CLI can be done by calling `npm link` in the create-app/ directory.
 Then `npx @comet/create-app` can be used.